-InnoDB
+InnoDB Tables

-Contact Information
+InnoDB Contact Information

-provides MySQL with a transaction-safe (ACID
+InnoDB provides MySQL with a transaction-safe (ACID compliant)

 storage engine with commit, rollback, and crash recovery capabilities.